Carlos Santana Player Props: Pirates vs. Red Sox

-The Pittsburgh Pirates and Carlos Santana, who went 0-for-3 last time out, take on Nick Pivetta and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+Carlos Santana -- 0-for-4 in his most recent game -- will be in action for the Pittsburgh Pirates against the Boston Red Sox, with Corey Kluber on the mound, on April 5 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Red Sox.
+In his previous game he had a hitless showing (0-for-4) against the Red Sox.

 Carlos Santana Game Info & Props vs. the Red Sox